 Characteristics Research-oriented approach (ROA) Innovation-oriented approach (IOA) Desired impact Advance towards answering the questions: • "How do cities really function?" in a way that can be generalised and add to the universal body of knowledge about cities and serve as a foundation for future research. • "What works, when attempting to improve cities?" in a way that can be generalised enough to serve as useful knowledge for decision makers and practitioners.
 Advance towards the development, implementation, demonstration, testing, evaluation and uptake of approaches for new products, services, policies, practices and processes, with potential for improving economic, social or environmental sustainability in cities.
-Importance of generating results fit for publication in reputable academic journals Very important Encouraged Methodological approach Rigorous scientific method including methodological advancement Systematic, proven approach Foundation of work on evaluation and analysis of empirical observations Encouraged Required Involvement of stakeholders Involved at least as advisors Directly involved in the workload Role for applying Urban Living Labs (see Annex D) Welcomed Encouraged Role for policy research Fits well May fit Valorisation of project results delivering factual impact (facts and figures) Provision of insights to an important societal issue, production of useful, impactful knowledge in terms of facts and figures for stakeholders/decision makers/practitioners Market potential and quantitative impact of the project or capacity to respond to a demand or need (including societal needs) Interdisciplinary approach Encouraged Encouraged Academic disciplines expected in project All welcome (especially from social sciences, arts and humanities) Preference for qualitative and quantitative methods Both welcomed Both welcomed Background of evaluators for project assessment Knowledgeable researchers from universit Organisations (RTOs) with topic relevant researchers with strong experience on uti representatives of companies, cities and of disciplinary background and expertise, lisation of research results,
+Importance of generating results fit for publication in reputable academic journals Very important Encouraged Methodological approach Rigorous scientific method including methodological advancement Systematic, proven approach Foundation of work on evaluation and analysis of empirical observations Encouraged Required Involvement of stakeholders Involved at least as advisors Directly involved in the workload Role for applying Urban Living Labs (see Annex D) Welcomed Encouraged Role for policy research Fits well May fit Valorisation of project results delivering factual impact (facts and figures) Provision of insights to an important societal issue, production of useful, impactful knowledge in terms of facts and figures for stakeholders/decision makers/practitioners Market potential and quantitative impact of the project or capacity to respond to a demand or need (including societal needs) Interdisciplinary approach Encouraged Encouraged Academic disciplines expected in project All welcome (especially from social sciences, arts and humanities) Preference for qualitative and quantitative methods Both welcomed Both welcomed Background of evaluators for project assessment Knowledgeable researchers from universities and Research and Technology Organisations (RTOs) with topic relevant disciplinary background and expertise, researchers with strong experience on utilisation of research results, representatives of companies, cities and other relevant stakeholders.